-Truth be told, the majority of homeschooled children are no different from those who attend public and private schools.
-And while some are pulled from other schools due to disabilities, a good number of their parents simply think their educational needs will be better met at home.
+Despite popular belief, homeschooled kids are typically no different than kids who go to regular schools (such as public schools or private schools).
+While some kids are placed in special schools due to things like disabilities, a good number of their parents feel that their kids' educational needs will simply be better met at home.
 Homeschooling can come in many forms, from literally being taught by a parent to a co-op that hires teachers for their kids.

 Examples of homeschooling characters:

-- In Kick-Ass (both the comic and the movie), Mindy AKA Hit-Girl didn't go to school and was raised as a Tykebomb by her dad.
-She does join a school at the end of the film, after her father bites the dust and her nemesis is defeated.
+- In Kick-Ass, Mindy a.k.a.
+Hit-Girl didn't go to school and was raised as a Tyke-Bomb by her dad.
+She does join a school at the end of Volume One, after her father bites the dust and her nemesis is defeated.